dougeby/IntuneDocs/intune/app-protection-policies-monitor.md

 Once the **App protection user report** data shows up, you can aggregate data by the following:

 - **Validation result:** The data shows up grouped by app protection status, which can be failure, warning or success.
-- **App name:** The data shows up grouped by apps (the actual app name) with failure, warning or success.
+- **App name:** The data shows up grouped by apps (the actual app name) with failure, warning, or success.

 ## Export app protection activities to CSV